catalinred/catalinred.github.com/_posts/2020-01-27-current-dom-node-console.markdown

 - The newly released Edge browser supports extensions installed from other stores, e.g. Chrome Web Store, so that means that besides the well-known Chrome and Firefox support, now you get Microsoft Edge browser support too for the popular JavaScript frameworks.

 - Note that selecting the React and Vue.js components or Angular current scope mostly works for applications that are built in development mode.
-In most cases, that is the intended behavior when the production mode is set as `true`.
+In most cases, when the production mode is set as `true`, that is the intended behavior.

 - The *DevTools* naming convention is unanimously used by most of the popular browsers when it comes to their integrated development tools.
-Oh, and there's Safari and uses *Web Inspector*.
+Oh, and there's Safari that uses *Web Inspector*.

 ## Browser and development tools
 - [Firefox Developer Tools - Console](https://developer.mozilla.org/en-US/docs/Tools/Page_Inspector/How_to/Use_the_Inspector_from_the_Web_Console)